tommyku/blog3/content/blog/setup-gmail-smtp-on-openshift-hosted-app.md

 kind: article
 created_at: '2014-07-26 00:00:00 +0800'
 slug: setup-gmail-smtp-on-openshift-hosted-app
+abstract: "Using Swift Mailer to send email through Gmail's SMTP server on OpenShift"
 ---

 Sending email on the PasS Openshift may be a bit troublesome because you cannot install sendmail.
 By default, mail function of php is not installed as well.
 You will need to connect to external POP/IMAP/SMTP servers to send and receive email on Openshift.
 In this post I am showing you how I send verificaiton email from Openshift.